rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ###Get Scanner Properties
 On WM/CE, it is first necessary to enable the scanner before most of the properties can be retrieved.
 The case of scanner properties will differ across platforms.
 On WM/CE, some of the scanner properties are not exposed to set but can be retrieved.
 On Android, only supported scanner properties can be retrieved in "getAllProperties" method.

+###Set Scanner Properties
+On WM/CE, for some properties, it is first necessary to apply those properties before enabling the scanner.